stadtnavi/digitransit-ansible/Photon.md

 /sbin/usermod -aG docker $username
 ```

+## Add all needed languages
+All needed languages is now set in the `roles/photon/templates/photon.service` file as an environment variable called PHOTN_LANGUAGES.

 ## Run the playbook

 If you have a local VM, you can run the follwoing make command.